-How many times did residents have problems with their water or plumbing?
+How many times did residents have no hot water in their apartment?

-The charts below shows how many times respondents had water or plumbing problems in the last 12 months.
-The green part of the bars shows what percentage of residents did not have the problem at all.
-The yellow shows who had the problem one time.
-The orange shows those who had the problem 2-3 times.
-And the red shows those who had the problem 4 or more times in the last 12 months.
+The chart below shows how many times respondents did not have hot water in their apartment in the last 12 months.
+The green part of the bars shows what percentage of residents never had this problem.
+The yellow shows who lost hot water one time.
+The orange shows those who lost hot water 2-3 times.
+And the red shows those who lost hot water 4 or more times in the last 12 months.

-How long did it take to fix the water or plumbing problems?
-For those respondents who had problems, we asked how long it usually took for the problems to be fixed - less than 24 hours, 24 - 48 hours, more than 48 hours, or never fixed.
+How long did it usually take for hot water to come back on?
+For those respondents who reported not having hot water in their apartment, we asked how long it usually took for hot water to come back on - less than 24 hours, 24 - 48 hours, or more than 48 hours.